 - congestion avoidance - If RED drops packets, this guarantees the calculated average queue size does not exceed the max threshold.
-If w_q is set properly, RED controls the actual average queue size. - If RED marks packets when avg exceeds max{th}, the router relies on source cooperation to control the average queue size. {not part of RED}
+If w_q is set properly, RED controls the actual average queue size. - If RED marks packets when avg exceeds max{th}, the router relies on source cooperation to control the average queue size. {not part of RED, this is ECN.} no global synchronization

-- appropriate time scales - claim:: The detection time scale roughly matches time scale of source's response to congestion. - RED does not notify connections during transient congestion at the router.
+• appropriate time scales

+- claim:: The detection time scale roughly matches time scale of source's response to congestion. - RED does not notify connections during transient congestion at the router. - {This argument is weak here.} maximizing global power

-- no global synchronization - RED avoids global synchronization by marking at as low a rate as possible with marking distribution spread out. - simplicity - detailed argument about how to cheaply implement in terms of adds and shifts. - {Historically, the simplicity of RED has been strongly refuted because RED has too many parameters to make it robust.}
+- RED avoids global synchronization by marking at as low a rate as possible with marking distribution spread out. - simplicity - detailed argument about how to cheaply implement in terms of adds and shifts. - {Historically, the simplicity of RED has been strongly refuted because RED has too many parameters to make it robust.} fairness

-- maximizing global power - power defined as ratio of throughput to delay - see Figure 5 for comparision against drop tail. - fairness - The authors' claim is not well-defined. - {This is an obvious side-step of this issue.} - [later this becomes a big deal - see FRED paper.]
+- power is ratio of throughput to delay.

+- see Figure 5 for comparison against drop tail.

+- The authors' claim fairness is not well-defined. - {This is an obvious side-step of this issue.} - [later this becomes a big deal - see FRED paper.]